 How Do New Entrants Affect a Business and an Entire Industry?
 What Will Happen if Many New Businesses Enter an Industry or Market?

-The threat of new entrants fundamentally represents the degree to which a particular industry or market and the existing businesses can be affected by the arrival of new players.
+The threat of new entrants fundamentally represents the degree at which a particular industry or market and the existing businesses can be affected by the arrival of new players.
 It also describes the level at which these new players can exert pressure on these existing firms.

 New entrants affect a business by heightening the level of competition which could lead to a more intense competitive rivalry.
 It also affects a particular industry by increasing the bargaining power of customers and the bargaining power of suppliers.